-Exempt Staff Appointment Policy
+Exempt Staff Appointment Policy - archived

 In conformance with the Evergreen State College’s Affirmative Action plan, the College commits to the recruitment and appointment of qualified and diverse candidates who meet the exempt position requirements in terms of: qualifications; knowledge, skills, and abilities; and the position-specific essential functions.
 The College is committed to promoting exempt staff diversity through the recruitment of a diverse pool of qualified candidates for each open exempt position.

 There shall be no discrimination of employees or applicants for employment based on race, color, creed, religion, ancestry, national origin, sexual orientation, gender identity or gender expression, genetic information, disability, marital status, veteran status, current military status, status with regard to public assistance, political affiliation, sex or age (except where sex or age is a bona fide occupational qualification).